Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Discussion

 \section{Discussion}

 In this work, we address a challenging scientific problem in analyzing oscillatory phenomena in biological systems.
-The proposed framework provides a rigorous methodology for model calibration, uncertainty quantification, and sensitivity analysis for biological studies investigating periodic phenotypes.
-The generalized multiset sampler, equipped with instrumental densities obtained from prognostic experiments, successfully finds posterior densities that lie in a very thin high-dimensional manifold.
+The proposed computational framework provides a rigorous methodology for model calibration, uncertainty quantification, and sensitivity analysis for biological studies investigating periodic phenotypes.
+The GMSS, equipped with instrumental densities obtained from prognostic experiments, successfully finds posterior densities that lie in a thin high-dimensional manifold.
 The intervention posterior approach is devised for an intuitive yet rigorous sensitivity analysis to better utilize the result from Bayesian calibration.
 Our case study presents an overhaul of the analysis of the model from \cite{caicedo2015robustness}.
-Placing the analysis in a statistical framework generates more insights.
-It is expected that our method will attract wide research interest from biology communities studying oscillatory phenomena ranging from cell cycle to circadian rhythms.
+Placing the analysis in a statistical framework generates more insights, which is expected to attract wide research interest from biology communities studying oscillatory phenomena ranging from cell cycle to circadian rhythms.

+Like other standard MCMC methods, the dimensionality that GMSS can handle is limited by the computation time and resources available for the analyst.
+If one uses GMSS with a uniform instrumental density, the number of multiset elements required for finding unknown multiple modes increases exponentially as the dimension of parameter space increases.
+In higher dimensions, it is more crucial to find appropriate instrumental densities using prognostic experiments as discussed in Section \ref{subsec:prognostic-experiments}.